pyeventsourcing/eventsourcing/docs/topics/domain.rst

 method :func:`~eventsourcing.domain.MetaAggregate.create_id`
 will be overridden.
 The arguments used in this method must be a subset of the arguments used to create the aggregate.
-The base class method simply returns a version 4 UUID, which is the default behaviour for generating aggregate IDs.
+The base class method simply returns a version-4 UUID, which is the default behaviour for generating aggregate IDs.

 Alternatively, an ``id`` attribute can be declared on the aggregate class, and an ``id`` argument supplied when creating new aggregates.